rocky115/ReMDer-GX/readme.md

 Verify it and assemble it to test it.

+3. Control logic added but not tested so far.

 I hope we can start from here.
 It will be a roller and rocker.
 Let us see.